ice-HoTF/Arma_3_Mission_Wasteland_Warzone/README.md

 Stores:
 \
 \
-You can buy guns, ammo, equipment and essensials at different stores at different places on Stratis Island.
+You can pick up guns, ammo, equipment and essensials at different stores at different places on Stratis Island.
 They are all marked on the map.
 \
 \